Linkless embedding

 In topological graph theory, a mathematical discipline, a linkless embedding of an undirected graph is an embedding of the graph into three-dimensional Euclidean space in such a way that no two cycles of the graph are linked.
 A flat embedding is an embedding with the property that every cycle is the boundary of a topological disk whose interior is disjoint from the graph.
 A linklessly embeddable graph is a graph that has a linkless or flat embedding; these graphs form a three-dimensional analogue of the planar graphs.
 Complementarily, an intrinsically linked graph is a graph that does not have a linkless embedding.

 Flat embeddings are automatically linkless, but not vice versa.
 The complete graph K_{6}, the Petersen graph, and the other five graphs in the Petersen family do not have linkless embeddings.
-Every graph minor of a linklessly embeddable graph is again linklessly embeddable, as is every graph that can be reached from a linklessly embeddable graph by a Y-Δ transform.
+Every graph minor of a linklessly embeddable graph is again linklessly embeddable, as is every graph that can be reached from a linklessly embeddable graph by YΔ- and ΔY-transformations.
 The linklessly embeddable graphs have the Petersen family graphs as their forbidden minors, and include the planar graphs and apex graphs.
 They may be recognized, and a flat embedding may be constructed for them, in O(n^{2}).